lichb0rn/eslint-plugin-fs-path-check/README.md

 ## Warn

 The plugin is in development.
-Right now works only if project source code is located under 'src/' folder.

 ## Installation